- Fitness Coach

-Through it all, I tried to see my stoma as a challenge to overcome rather than a barrier to prevent me from doing things.
-It’s more about figuring out how to work around a problem rather than using my stoma as an excuse.
-It's not always easy, but having this conscious attitude has really helped me cope.
+Sarah said "I’ve tried to see my stoma as a challenge to overcome, rather than a barrier to prevent me doing things.
+It’s more ‘how can I work around that problem?’ rather than ‘Oh I can’t do that because of my stoma’.
+Of course it’s not always easy, but having this conscious attitude has really helped me cope."

-Richard Nixon once said, ‘Only if you have been in the deepest valley, can you truly appreciate the magnificence of the highest mountain’.
-I often wonder if I’d enjoy the mountains so much if I’d not experienced the ‘deepest valley.'
+"When I ran the Himalayan 100, I got to witness the stunning sight of Mt Everest at dawn, with the first glimmers of light shining on the World’s highest peak.
+It was breath taking – spine tingling stuff.
+Richard Nixon once said ‘Only if you have been in the deepest valley, can you truly appreciate the magnificence of the highest mountain’.
+I often wonder if I’d have enjoyed it so much if I’d not experienced the ‘deepest valley’.
+I doubt it.
 Adversity teaches us so much.
 It makes us stronger and shouldn’t be feared.
-For me, my stoma is simply a challenge to overcome – much like a marathon or any other race.
-It’s not a barrier, nor is it a disability.
-I’m not about to let it stop me doing anything.
+For me my stoma is simply a challenge to overcome – much like a marathon or any other race.
+It’s not a barrier, nor is it a disability and I’m not about to let it stop me doing anything."

 When you enroll in me+™, you get all of the valuable resources and support you need right at your fingertips - from a dedicated team of ostomy nurses and specialists to information on product, lifestyle and diet.
 You don't have to figure it out alone.
 Join today and let us help you get back to doing the things that make you, you.